Poverty Linked to Higher Relapse Risk of Acute Lymphoblastic Leukemia

-“ALL is a curable disease, so while we observed relatively few relapses in total, children living in extreme poverty – those whose families were really stretched thin and not able to make ends meet – had a significantly higher risk of relapse, even after controlling for all other biologic and prognostic factors,” said Aman Wadhwa, MD, MSPH, pediatric oncologist and health sciences researcher in the Division of Pediatric Hematology/ Oncology at the University of Alabama at Birmingham, and the study’s lead author.
+According to Aman Wadhwa, MD, MSPH, the lead author of the study and a pediatric oncologist and health sciences researcher in the Division of Pediatric Hematology/Oncology at the University of Alabama at Birmingham, "Although ALL is a treatable ailment and there were relatively few relapses overall, children living in extreme poverty - those whose families were genuinely struggling and unable to make ends meet - had a substantially higher risk of relapse, even after accounting for all other biological and prognostic variables."

-“These children were also much less likely to be able to maintain a critical level of adherence needed for sustained remission during maintenance therapy,” he said.
-“These findings underscore an urgent need to identify patients with this level of financial hardship and connect them to resources, even if finite, to help.”
+He further added, "Furthermore, these children faced greater difficulty in maintaining the necessary level of treatment adherence during maintenance therapy, which is crucial for sustained remission.
+These results highlight the critical importance of identifying patients experiencing such financial hardships and providing them with any available resources to assist them."

-For example, if transportation is an issue, providing gas cards or ride shares can make a difference.
-Providing plain language education about the importance of staying on maintenance therapy may also help.
+To elaborate on the available resources that could help, for instance, in case of transportation issues, providing gas cards or ride shares could make a significant difference.
+Additionally, offering easy-to-understand education on the significance of adhering to maintenance therapy may also be beneficial.

-ALL, which affects the blood and bone marrow, is the most common childhood cancer.
-In fact, more than half of ALL cases (about 60%) occur in children, and five-year survival rates now approach 90% thanks to advances in treatment, though this isn’t true for or equitable across all children, according to Dr. Wadhwa.
+ALL is the most prevalent childhood cancer that affects the blood and bone marrow.
+Approximately 60% of ALL cases are diagnosed in children, and with the advancements in treatment, the five-year survival rates now approach 90%.
+However, this is not uniform or equitable for all children, as stated by Dr. Wadhwa.

-He added that this is the first study to look at the effect of individual level poverty using annual household income and its effect on relapse rates among children with ALL.
-Previous research has relied on community measures of poverty – for example, using zip codes within which there can be wide variations in socioeconomic status – or health insurance status.
+Dr. Wadhwa mentioned that this study is the first of its kind to examine the impact of poverty at the individual level, measured by annual household income, on relapse rates in children with ALL.
+Prior studies have relied on community-level poverty indicators such as zip codes, which can have significant variations in socioeconomic status, or health insurance status.

-This study, a secondary analysis of the Children’s Oncology Group Study that examined adherence to oral 6-mercaptopurine during maintenance therapy for ALL, included 592 patients.
-Patients were enrolled between 2006 and 2012 and followed for a median of 7.9 years.
-Two-thirds of patients were male.
-The median age at diagnosis and enrollment was 5 and 6 years of age, respectively.
-The most commonly reported race/ethnicity was Hispanic (35%), followed by non-Hispanic white (32.4%), Black (18.2%), and Asian (14.4%).
-Overall, 34.8% of parents reported their education as high school or lower.
-Researchers collected self-reported individual income information at the start of the study and used data from the U.S. Census Bureau to group patients as living above or below federal poverty threshold.
-Among those living in poverty, patients were characterized as living in extreme poverty if the federal poverty threshold was over 120% of the yearly household income.
+This study was a secondary analysis of the Children's Oncology Group Study, which examined the adherence to oral 6-mercaptopurine during maintenance therapy for ALL, and it included 592 patients.
+These patients were enrolled between 2006 and 2012 and followed up for a median of 7.9 years.
+Two-thirds of the patients were male, and the median age at diagnosis and enrollment was 5 and 6 years, respectively.
+The most frequently reported race/ethnicity was Hispanic (35%), followed by non-Hispanic white (32.4%), Black (18.2%), and Asian (14.4%).
+Overall, 34.8% of parents reported their education level as high school or lower.
+During the study's commencement, researchers collected self-reported individual income information, and they used data from the U.S. Census Bureau to classify patients living above or below the federal poverty threshold.
+Among those living in poverty, patients were considered to be living in extreme poverty if their household income was over 120% of the yearly federal poverty threshold.

 Extreme poverty, like other social determinants of health, was on par with some clinical measures used to risk stratify patients, Dr. Wadhwa explained.

-“When I see someone with a new diagnosis of ALL, we look at biological factors that a patient walks in with – to determine if they have standard or high-risk disease.
-Patients at high-risk are 2.5 times more likely to relapse, that’s similar to the risk of relapse that we are finding with extreme poverty and other social determinants of health,” he said.
+Dr. Wadhwa stated that when he sees a patient with a new diagnosis of ALL, he looks at the biological factors to determine if they have standard or high-risk disease.
+Patients with high-risk disease are 2.5 times more likely to relapse, which is similar to the risk of relapse that is observed with extreme poverty and other social determinants of health.

 The findings underscore the need for interventions that assess and develop tailored solutions to make sure patients have equitable access to care.

-“If we are going to risk stratify patients and give different treatments based on certain biological factors, then why not design interventions and treat these social factors that are also increasing their risk of relapse,” Dr. Wadhwa said.
-“There are only so many gains we may be able to make by continuing to intensify therapy.
-We can come up with the best treatment in the world, but if the patient doesn’t get it, then of what use was it?”
+Dr. Wadhwa emphasized the need to design interventions and treat social factors that increase the risk of relapse in patients with ALL.
+He suggested that if patients are risk stratified and given different treatments based on certain biological factors, then similar attention should be given to social factors.
+He added that while intensifying therapy may lead to some gains, if the patient is unable to receive the treatment, it is of no use.

-To date, poverty and other barriers to optimal care aren’t routinely assessed or considered as part of treatment planning, but this may be necessary in order to improve outcomes among certain populations.
+Currently, poverty and other barriers to optimal care are not typically assessed or considered as part of treatment planning for patients with ALL.
+However, given the findings of this study, it may be necessary to routinely assess and address these factors in order to improve outcomes for certain populations.

-This study is limited in its relatively small sample size and was conducted before measurable residual disease was a routine part of clinical care.
-Still, the findings lay the foundation for future research to examine other social determinants of health and their potential role in childhood cancers, as well as inform interventions to address these barriers.
+Although this study has a small sample size and was conducted before measurable residual disease became a routine part of clinical care, its findings provide a basis for future research to explore other social determinants of health and their potential influence on childhood cancers.
+Furthermore, the study's results can guide the development of interventions to tackle these obstacles.

 # # #